<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Where RPA fails.

 Is RPA as good as we've been led to believe?
 Unfortunately, not.
-As with any technology, especially a new one, there are as many cons as there are pros.
+As any technology, especially a new one, there are as many cons as there are pros.

 RPA technical and deployment issues, A Forrester Consulting